Antidepressant: Sexual dysfunction

-Sexual side effects are also common with SSRIs, such as loss of sexual drive, failure to reach orgasm, and erectile dysfunction.
+Sexual side effects are common with SSRIs, such as loss of sexual drive, failure to reach orgasm, and erectile dysfunction.
 Although usually reversible, these sexual side-effects can, in rare cases, continue after the drug has been completely withdrawn.

 In a study of 1,022 outpatients, overall sexual dysfunction with all antidepressants averaged 59.1% with SSRI values between 57% and 73%, mirtazapine 24%, nefazodone 8%, amineptine 7%, and moclobemide 4%.
 Moclobemide, a selective reversible MAO-A inhibitor, does not cause sexual dysfunction and can lead to an improvement in all aspects of sexual function.

 Biochemical mechanisms suggested as causative include increased serotonin, particularly affecting 5-HT_{2} and 5-HT_{3} receptors; decreased dopamine; decreased norepinephrine; blockade of cholinergic and α_{1}adrenergic receptors; inhibition of nitric oxide synthetase; and elevation of prolactin levels.
 Mirtazapine is reported to have fewer sexual side effects, most likely because it antagonizes 5-HT_{2} and 5-HT_{3} receptors and may, in some cases, reverse sexual dysfunction induced by SSRIs by the same mechanism.

 Bupropion, a weak NDRI and nicotinic antagonist, may be useful in treating reduced libido as a result of SSRI treatment.

 Emotional blunting

 Certain antidepressants may cause emotional blunting, characterized by a reduced intensity of both positive and negative emotions as well as symptoms of apathy, indifference, and amotivation.
 It may be experienced as either beneficial or detrimental depending on the situation.
 This side effect has been particularly associated with serotonergic antidepressants like SSRIs and SNRIs but may be less with atypical antidepressants like bupropion, agomelatine, and vortioxetine.
+In addition, it is not associated with the serotonergic psychedelic psilocybin.
 Higher doses of antidepressants seem to be more likely to produce emotional blunting than lower doses.
 Emotional blunting can be decreased by reducing dosage, discontinuing the medication, or switching to a different antidepressant that may have less propensity for causing this side effect.